alphagov/govuk-prototype-kit/CONTRIBUTING.md

 For anything else, maintain 2-space, soft-tabs only indentation.
 No trailing whitespace.

-### Versioning

-Follow the guidelines on [semver.org](http://semver.org/) for assigning version numbers.

-Versions should only be changed in a commit of their own, in a pull request of their own.
-This alerts team members to the new version and allows for last-minute scrutiny before the new version is released.
-Also, by raising a separate pull request, we avoid version number conflicts between feature branches.

 ### Commit hygiene

 Please see our [Git style guide in the 'How to store source code' page of the GDS Way](https://gds-way.cloudapps.digital/standards/source-code.html#commit-messages), which describes how we prefer Git history and commit messages to read.